-Mineral resources at the Mount Morgans gold deposit are estimated at 3.3Moz, of which 2.2Moz is measured and indicated.
+Mineral resources at the Mount Morgans gold deposit are estimated at 3.52Moz, of which 2.44Moz is measured and indicated.

 Mining and processing at Mount Morgans gold mine

-The Westralia prospect will be developed as a large underground mining complex, while the Jupiter prospect will be a large open-pit located in the eastern half of the project.
-Jupiter will contribute approximately 80% to the total tonnage, while the underground mines will contribute the remaining.
+The Westralia prospect was developed as a large underground mining complex, while the Jupiter prospect is a large open-pit located in the eastern half of the project.
+The Jupiter prospect is expected to contribute approximately 80% to the total tonnage, while the underground mines will contribute the remaining.

 The Jupiter open-pit mining complex includes three potential open-pits namely Heffernans, Doublejay and Ganymede deposits.
-Conventional drill, blast, load and truck haulage method will be used at all the open-pits, while top-down, narrow sub-level open stoping mining technique will be adopted for the underground mines.
+Conventional drill, blast, load and truck haulage methods are used for the open-pits while top-down, narrow sub-level open stoping mining technique are used for the underground mines.

-A new 2.5 million tonne per annum (Mtpa) processing facility has been proposed to be built for processing the mined ore.
+A 2.5 million tonnes per annum (Mtpa) processing facility is being built for processing the mined ore.
+More than 90% of construction has been completed on the facility as of January 2018.
 The average expected gold recovery from the proposed process design is 90.7%.

-The processing facility will be located adjacent to the Jupiter pit and incorporate an SABC configuration, which includes single-stage crushing process, semi-autogenous (SAG) mill, ball mill and pebble crushing circuit with gravity and carbon-in-leach (CIL) gold recovery.
+The processing facility is located adjacent to the Jupiter pit and incorporates a SABC configuration, including a single-stage crushing process, semi-autogenous (SAG) mill, ball mill and pebble crushing circuit with gravity and carbon-in-leach (CIL) gold recovery.

 Infrastructure at the Western Australian gold project

-The proposed new infrastructure includes a processing facility, tailing storage facility, raw-water supply infrastructure and an accommodation village.
-In addition, mine service area facilities and an administration complex will be established apart from redevelopment of haul roads and service roads, and installation of mobile infrastructure.
+The infrastructure includes a processing facility, tailings storage facility, raw-water supply infrastructure and an accommodation village.
+In addition, mine service area facilities and an administration complex were established, with the redevelopment of haul roads and service roads, and installation of mobile infrastructure.